 With effect from 6 April 1997 until contracting-out on a DB basis ended on 6 April 2016, contracted-out schemes had to satisfy an overall quality test known as the "reference scheme test" in relation to contracted-out rights known as "section 9(2B) rights".
 Whether that test was met had to be assessed and certified by the scheme actuary.

-Section 37 of the PSA93 provided that the rules of contracted-out schemes "cannot be altered" in relation to section 9(2B) rights, except amendments of a "prescribed description" made in "prescribed circumstances", set out in regulations.
+In addition, section 37 of the PSA93 provided that the rules of contracted-out schemes "cannot be altered" in relation to section 9(2B) rights except amendments of a "prescribed description" made in "prescribed circumstances", as set out in regulations.

-From 6 April 1997, Regulation 42 of the Occupational Pension Schemes (Contracting-out) Regulations 1996 ("the Regulations") permitted alterations to be made to section 9(2B) rights in salary-related contracted-out schemes where:
+From 6 April 1997, regulation 42 of the Occupational Pension Schemes (Contracting-out) Regulations 1996 ("the Regulations") permitted alterations to section 9(2B) rights in salary-related contracted-out schemes where:

-- the trustees have "informed the actuary in writing of the proposed alteration" - the actuary has "considered the proposed alteration and has confirmed to the trustees in writing" that the actuary is satisfied that the scheme would continue to satisfy the relevant statutory standard if the alteration were made ("a Section 37 Confirmation"), and - the alteration does not otherwise prevent the scheme from satisfying the requirements for a contractedout scheme.
+- the trustees "informed the actuary in writing of the proposed alteration" - the actuary "considered the proposed alteration" and "confirmed to the trustees in writing" that they were satisfied that the scheme would continue to meet the relevant statutory standard if the alteration were made ("Section 37 Confirmation"), and - the alteration did not otherwise prevent the scheme from satisfying the requirements for a contracted-out scheme.

-The Regulations have since been amended, but the parties in this case agreed that the effect of Regulation 42 at the relevant time was to require alterations to section 9(2B) rights to be preceded or accompanied by a Section 37 Confirmation.
+The Regulations have since been amended, but the parties in this case agreed that the effect of regulation 42 at the relevant time was to require alterations to section 9(2B) rights to be preceded or accompanied by a Section 37 Confirmation.

 "Section 9(2B) rights" were defined in the Regulations as, broadly, "rights to the payment of pensions and accrued rights to pensions (other than rights attributable to voluntary contributions)" under a contracted-out scheme, attributable to pensionable service after 6 April 1997.
-The regulations were later amended, with effect from 6 April 2013, to specifically refer to both past and future service rights.
+The Regulations were later amended, with effect from 6 April 2013, to specifically refer to both past and future service rights.